Chinese Paper and Art — Paper Cutting, Oil Paper Umbrella, Kite, and Other Delicate Art Forms

 Characters and Articles Written on Paper, by Zhao Mengfu (1254 — 1322) — Palace Museum (Photo by Dongmaiying)

 Therefore, sometimes Cai Lun is regarded as the inventor of paper.

-Hence, he was promoted as secretary and counselor of the emperor, and head leader of the Palace Workshop, when he reformed paper-making, as well as other production techniques, such as high-quality imperial swords.
+Hence, he was promoted to secretary and counselor of the emperor, and head leader of the Palace Workshop, when he reformed paper-making and other production techniques, such as high-quality imperial swords.

-Xuan Paper or Rice Paper is soft and smooth as silk, clean and strong as jade, and with an excellent ability to absorb water, and resist corrosion, moth, and mold.
+Xuan Paper or Rice Paper is soft and smooth as silk, clean and robust as jade, and with an excellent ability to absorb water and resist corrosion, moth, and mold.

 Part of "Five Oxen", the Earliest Extant Paper Painting in China, Painted by Han Huang (723 — 787) — Palace Museum

 Xuan Paper is still the most popular paper for calligraphy and traditional Chinese painting, and its production process has been listed as a UNESCO Intangible Cultural Heritage of Humanity.

 Meanwhile, more colors and patterns have been added to make different types of paper, and more materials and techniques are applied to make the paper smoother and finer.

 Chinese Paper Cutting, or Jianzhi, is an exceptional and widespread folk art that has been underrated in history.

 Unlike supreme art forms welcomed by royals and scholars, the Three Perfections (Poetry, Calligraphy, and Painting), or persistent crafts produced by professional artisans, such as Ceramics, sculpture, and Jade articles, Chinese Paper Cutting has been regarded as temporary decorations for holidays and ceremonies, which would be taking off with the completion of the specific events.